 If you’re a sole founder, you’re leading yourself.
-With no accountability to a manager or team, you need to build accountability to yourself.
-This means building timelines and sticking to deadlines; doing what you say you will, when you say you will, even in the absence of any obvious implications if you don’t.
-(The biggest implication being that your business will not succeed.)
+With no accountability to a manager or team, you need to build accountability for yourself.
+This means building timelines and sticking to deadlines; doing what you say you will when you say you will, even in the absence of any obvious implications if you don’t.
+(The biggest implication is that your business will not succeed.)

 A team of two